 - Kcarrier_PRS is the carrier specific scaling factor for PRS-RSRPP measurements.
 For the UE that supports [parallel PRS measurement], Kcarrier_PRS = 1.
 For the UE that not supports [parallel PRS measurement], Kcarrier_PRS = Kcarrier +1, where Kcarrier is as defined in section 4.2.2.4 if Srxlev ≤ SnonIntraSearchP or Squal ≤ SnonIntraSearchQ, and Kcarrier_PRS = Nlayer +1, where Nlayer in 4.2.2.7 if Srxlev > SnonIntraSearchP and Squal > SnonIntraSearchQ.

 - NRxBeam,i is the scaling factor for Rx beam sweeping, and NRxBeam,i=1 if positioning frequency layer i is in FR1.
 If positioning frequency layer i is in FR2, NRxBeam,i= the Rx beam sweeping factor indicated in the high layer parameter numberOfRxBeamSweepingFactor if UE support lowerRxBeamSweepingThan8-FR2, otherwise, NRxBeam,i= 8.

-- is the time duration of available PRS to be measured in the positioning frequency layer i to be measured during , and is calculated in the same way as PRS duration K defined in clause 5.1.6.5 of TS 38.214 [26].
-For calculation of , only the PRS resources unmuted are considered.
+- Lavailable_PRS,i is the time duration of available PRS in positioning frequency layer i to be measured during TPRS,i, and is calculated in the same way as PRS duration K defined in clause 5.1.6.5 of TS 38.214 [26].
+For calculation of Lavailable_PRS,i, only unmuted PRS resources that are not fully overlapped with other higher-priority DL signals/channels are considered.

--

 - NPRS,islot is the maximum number of DL PRS resources of positioning frequency layer i configured in a slot,